Identity theft is a real problem. The best way to deal with identity theft is to prevent it from happening in the first place.

-Paying with cash also prevents nefarious people from shoulder surfing and obtaining your card information at the ATM and at check outs.
-Which brings us to our second way to prevent identity theft.
+Cash payments also prevent nefarious people from shoulder surfing and obtaining your card information at the ATM and checkouts.

 Stay Alert in Public

-If you are going to use a card in public (or even at an ATM to get cash) stay alert.
+Stay alert while using a card in public (or even at an ATM to get cash).
 Be mindful of people around you who may be trying to steal your card information.
-These shoulder surfers are peaking over your shoulder or around your waist with their cellphones, ready to grab photos of your information if you aren’t careful.

 Monitor Your Credit and Accounts

-Ok, so monitoring your credit report and all of your accounts may not exactly prevent identity theft, but it will help you catch and resolve any problems.
-It may also prevent a bad situation from turning into a terrible situation, which is also important.
+Monitoring your credit report and accounts won’t prevent identity theft, but it will help you catch and resolve any problems swiftly.
+It may also stop a bad situation from turning into a terrible situation, a critical piece to handling identity theft.

-If you monitor all of your accounts regularly, you should be able to catch any suspicious activity before it causes you undo hardship.
-Monitoring your credit reports will ensure that no new accounts have been opened in your name.
-This is crucial because sometimes people don’t steal your bank information, but with your address and phone number they can open brand new lines of credit.
+Credit monitoring is crucial because sometimes people don’t steal your bank information, but with your address and phone number, they can open new lines of credit.
 All of your real accounts look just fine, so you may not even realize that your credit is slowly being destroyed.

 Freeze Your Credit

-Freezing your credit won’t, however, prevent people from stealing and using the accounts you already have open.
+Freezing your credit won’t prevent people from stealing and using the accounts you already have open.
 You still need to protect your bank accounts and current lines of credit.

 Use Strong Passwords (and Change them Often!)

 Password hacking is one way that thieves can access your account information.
-I’ve been getting notifications on Chrome lately that my passwords to certain websites may have been compromised.
-The best way to protect your passwords is to use strong passwords that aren’t easily identifiable with you, and change them often.
+The best way to protect your passwords is to use strong passwords that aren’t easily identifiable to you and change them often.

-A strong password has a combination of letters, numbers, and special characters.
-They also sprinkle in a few capital letters, just to keep things interesting.
-Avoid using things that are special to you, like children’s and pets’ names, your home town, or your favorite sports team.
+A strong password combines letters, numbers, and special characters.
+They also sprinkle in a few capital letters to keep things interesting.
+Avoid using things that are special to you, like children’s and pets’ names, your hometown, or your favorite sports team.

-The strongest passwords are random numbers and letters, but those can be difficult to remember.
-I know experts don’t recommend writing down passwords, but if you keep a log of passwords in a private journal locked up in your house, it’s probably going to be safe from hackers.
+The strongest passwords are random numbers and letters, which can be challenging to remember.
+I know experts don’t recommend writing down passwords, but if you keep a log of passwords in a private journal locked up in your house, it will probably be safe from hackers.

 Protect Your Computer

-Protecting your passwords is only half of the battle when it comes to safeguarding your personal information in a technological world.
-You also need to protect your computer.
-This means both physically and in the digital world.
+Protecting your passwords is only half of the battle regarding safeguarding your personal information in a technological world.
+You also need to protect your computer physically and in the digital world.

 Physically protecting your computer is common sense.
 Don’t leave your laptop unattended at coffee shops, airports, or anywhere else you might be using it.